Princess Stéphanie of Belgium: Marriage projects

 While her older sister Louise married in 1875 a wealthy cousin of their father, Prince Philipp of Saxe-Coburg and Gotha, Austrian officer and friend of Rudolf, Crown Prince of Austria, Stéphanie continued her studies and willingly took care of her younger sister Clémentine because Louise's departure left a void at the Palace of Laeken.

 Stéphanie made her first communion on 12 June 1876 and officially appeared for the first time at court.
 A few months later, Louise and her husband went to Brussels.
 Stéphanie found her older sister, who had turned into a "young woman admired and celebrated", very different from the young girl she had known.

-During the winter of 1878–1879, on her way to London, Empress Elisabeth of Austria (known as "Sissi"), mother of Crown Prince Rudolf, stopped at the court of Brussels, where the 14-year-old Stéphanie was introduced to her.
+During the winter of 1878–1879, on her way to London, Empress Elisabeth of Austria (known as "Sisi"), mother of Crown Prince Rudolf, stopped at the court of Brussels, where the 14-year-old Stéphanie was introduced to her.
 Already rumors about her possible marriage were swirling in Europe.
 Leopold II and Marie Henriette hoped to marry their second daughter to a reigning sovereign or a crown prince.
 The first candidate mentioned was King Alfonso XII of Spain, but this possibility was almost immediately denied.

 Stéphanie had heard of Rudolf for the first time at the end of a literature class given by her housekeeper Fanny Brossel.
 After reading the story of William Tell, the teacher decided to teach her pupil about the power and grandeur of the House of Habsburg and illustrated her words by showing her an engraving published in a magazine depicting the Crown Prince in hunting costume.
 This was how Stéphanie discovered the features of the one who would become her fiancé.